Day & Night in Lamai - Koh Samui Guides

 Beach Republic

-Beach Republic is Lamai's longest-running beach club, opened in 2010 on a St. Tropez-inspired Mediterranean blueprint and still the largest scene venue on this part of the coast.
-The signatures are the red cabanas, two ocean-facing infinity pools, a 120m ocean pier extending into the bay, and the Sunday Sessions brunch programme, which has been running for over a decade and tends to sell out two or three weeks ahead in high season.
-A Health Republic spa and a wellness offering attach to the property.
-Music programming runs from afternoon live sessions into evening DJ sets; the loudest the day gets in Lamai, and where the day-into-night arc tips for many visitors.
+Where the Lamai day turns loudest.
+Beach Republic opened in 2010 and remains the largest scene venue on this stretch of coast: red cabanas, two ocean-facing infinity pools, and a 120m ocean pier extending into the bay.
+The Sunday Sessions brunch programme has been going for over a decade and sells out two or three weeks ahead in high season.
+A Health Republic spa attaches to the property.
+Afternoon live music builds into evening DJ sets, and for many visitors this is where the day tips into night.

 • North Lamai (Tambon Maret)